This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the broccoli florets in a medium-sized pot of boiling water and cook for 2 minutes or just until tender-crisp.
+- Boil broccoli florets for 2 minutes until tender-crisp.
 Drain well and set aside.

-- Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Add the onions and cook until translucent, about 2 minutes.
+- In a 10-inch skillet, melt 1 tablespoon of butter over medium heat.
+Add chopped onions and cook until translucent, about 2 minutes.
+Stir in garlic and cook for 30 seconds.

-- Remove the pan from the heat and stir in the sour cream.
-Next, stir in the Monterey Jack cheese and gently fold in the broccoli.
+- Remove from heat.
+Stir in sour cream, then Monterey Jack cheese.
+Gently fold in the broccoli.

-- Transfer the broccoli and sauce to a lightly buttered 5×5 inch baking dish and place the dish on a rimmed baking sheet to catch any possible spills.
+- Transfer mixture to a lightly buttered 5×5-inch baking dish.
+Place the dish on a rimmed baking sheet.

 Notes

-- Blanching Broccoli: Blanch your broccoli florets before incorporating them into the cheese sauce.
-This ensures they’re tender and evenly cooked.
+- Blanch the Broccoli: Blanch florets briefly to ensure they’re tender and evenly cooked.

 Nutrition